Restart your computer

 If you previously used 1Password 4 for Windows, uninstall it from your PC to prevent conflicts with the latest version of 1Password.
 Go to Control Panel > “Uninstall a program”.
 Select 1Password 4 and choose Uninstall.

-If 1Password isn’t saving or filling passwords on any websites
+If 1Password isn’t saving or filling passwords on any website or you don’t see the 1Password icon in form fields

 - Open and unlock 1Password.

-- Click Browsers, then turn on “Detect new usernames and passwords and offer to save them”.
+- “Detect new usernames and passwords and offer to save them”

 If you can’t sign in after changing your password on a website

-If you used the password generator to create your new password, you can recover it by opening 1Password and looking in the Passwords category.
+If you used the password generator to create your new password, you can recover it in the Generator History.
 Learn how to recover an unsaved password.

-If you’re still unable to sign in, use the website’s password reset feature.
+If you still can’t sign in, use the website’s password reset feature.
 Then follow the steps to change the password.

 If 1Password doesn’t automatically fill your information when you visit a website

-If you want 1Password to open the website and fill your password, click the 1Password icon in your browser’s toolbar, choose Logins, then click the site you want to visit.
+If you want 1Password to open the website and fill your password, click the 1Password icon in your browser’s toolbar, start typing to find the site you want to sign in to, then click Go.

 Learn more about signing in using 1Password.